 As part of the ILG Acquisition, we acquired existing portfolios of vacation ownership notes receivable.
 These notes receivable are accounted for using the expected cash flow method of recognizing discount accretion based on the expected cash flows from the acquired vacation ownership notes receivable pursuant to ASC 310-30, "Loans acquired with deteriorated credit quality" ("ASC 310-30").
-At acquisition, we recorded these acquired vacation ownership notes receivable at a preliminary estimate of fair value, including a credit discount which is accreted as an adjustment to yield over the estimated life of the vacation ownership notes receivable.
+At acquisition, we recorded these vacation ownership notes receivable at fair value, which included a credit discount that is accreted as an adjustment to yield over the estimated life of the vacation ownership notes receivable.